 Do you know that regular and autoflowering marijuana seeds can stay viable even after a decade when these are kept securely and efficiently?
-Whether you have extra seeds from a package you purchased or you have seeds you grew on your own, you must learn how to keep these and preserve its viability.
-Here are some very important facts about autoflowering marijuana seeds storage to help you preserve your seeds better.
+Whether you have extra seeds from a package you purchased or you have seeds you grew on your own, you must learn how to store autoflowering marijuana seeds and keep these and preserve its viability.
+Here are some very important facts on how to store autoflowering marijuana seeds properly to help you preserve your seeds better.

 Seeds Need to Remain Viable

 The goal of every storage system is to keep cannabis seeds viable for as long as possible.
 Viability means that seeds are able to sprout or germinate by the time you plant them.
 You must choose a container or a storage method that will preserve viability.
 The container has to be dry and clean while the walls or the outer surface should be lightproof.

 Remember that fresh seeds are better than preserved seeds.
 Indeed, cannabis seeds can be preserved for up to a decade when properly kept but fresh seeds are still better and easier to germinate than preserved ones.
 It could take days for a mature seed to germinate while a fresh one may only take earlier.